Six people arrested on various charges in Washington and Benton counties

 Fayetteville

-Donovan Draper, 27, of 11085 Ruby Hall Road in Fayetteville, was arrested Friday in connection with rape.
-Draper was being held Monday in the Washington County Detention Center on $50,000 bond.
+Jefferson Mancias-Zelaya, 20, of 1466 Tucson Loop in Springdale, was arrested Monday in connection with simultaneous possession of drugs and firearm.
+Mancias-Zelaya was released Monday from the Washington County Detention Center on $2,500 bond.

-Jacob Gordon, 41, of 519 N. 36th St. in Rogers, was arrested Sunday in connection with domestic battering.
-Gordon was being held Monday in the Benton County Jail with no bond set.
+Diego Anibal, 33, of 1501 Kirsten Road in Springdale, was arrested Monday in connection with simultaneous possession of drugs and firearm.
+Anibal was being held Tuesday in the Washington County Detention Center on $3,500 bond.

-Jade Sears, 23, of 1610 S. 17th St. in Rogers, was arrested Saturday in connection with domestic battering.
-Sears was being held Monday in the Benton County Jail with no bond set.
+Brent Fry, 32, of 110 Pratt St., No. 2, in West Fork, was arrested Monday in connection with forgery and financial identity fraud.
+Fry was being held Tuesday in the Washington County Detention Center with no bond set.

 Washington County Sheriff's Office

-Joshua Weber, 20, of 803 Hindman Drive, Apt.
-1, in Prairie Grove, was arrested Friday in connection with robbery and aggravated assault.
-Weber was being held Monday in the Washington County Detention Center on $40,000 bond.
+Hyrum Palmer, 61, of 17369 Wyola Road in Winslow, was arrested Monday in connection with rape and sexual assault.
+Palmer was being held Tuesday in the Washington County Detention Center on $50,000 bond.

-Regina Poole, 41, of 2898 Wilson Cemetery Road in Springdale, was arrested Friday in connection with domestic battering.
-Poole was released Sunday from the Washington County Detention Center on $2,500 bond.